 What's more, several agreements are in place to help transfer students from Virginia's community colleges move on to a four-year degree at UVA.
 Along with the general agreement that applies to most major subjects, students of engineering, nursing, interdisciplinary studies and health sciences management can take advantage of subject-specific transfer policies.

-Chartered in 1693, the College of William and Mary is the second-oldest college in the country, and its more than 300 years of higher education experience have likely given it some rare insights about the best ways to engage with its students.
+Chartered in 1693, the College of William and Mary is the second-oldest college in the country, and its more than 300 years of higher learning experience have likely given it some rare insights about the best ways to engage with its students.
 The Williamsburg school had the No. 1 retention rate and No. 2 graduation rate in the state in 2015-16.

 Despite the prestige suggested by its long tenure, William and Mary was one of the more affordable schools in the state for low-income students.
 The school's average net price, an affordability measure that subtracts the average amount of grant and scholarship aid from the total estimated cost of tuition, fees, supplies, housing and other expenses, was No. 1 in the state for low-income students and ranked among the top 25 schools nationally.
 The median student debt load for graduates was also lowest of any school on our list.